opencv/opencv/modules/gpu/doc/data_structures.rst

 *
     no expression templates technique support

 Beware that the latter limitation may lead to overloaded matrix operators that cause memory allocations.
-The ``GpuMat`` class is convertible to :cpp:class:`gpu::DevMem2D_` and :cpp:class:`gpu::PtrStep_` so it can be passed directly to kernel.
+The ``GpuMat`` class is convertible to :ocv:class:`gpu::DevMem2D_` and :ocv:class:`gpu::PtrStep_` so it can be passed directly to kernel.

 **Note:**